B-Tarik/fcc-projects_Visualize-Data-with-Bar-Chart/README.md

 # Technical Documentation Page
 ### About the project

-it's a freecodecamp project in the "Responsive Web Design Projects" module, you have to build a Technical Documentation Page.
+it's a freecodecamp project in the "Data Visualization Projects" module, you have to Visualize Data with a Bar Chart.

 ### Tools used

-**Front-end:** React
+**Front-end:** D3

 ### Screenshot